andydixon/pornolize/README.md

 try {

 	// Pornolize any names that may exist
-	$translator = Pornolize\NameTranslator::make($text, $language, '');
+	$translator = Pornolize\NameTranslator::make($text, $language, 50);
 	$text=$translator->translate()->__toString();

 	// Pornolize main content
-	$translator = Pornolize\ProseTranslator::make($text, $language, '');
+	$translator = Pornolize\ProseTranslator::make($text, $language, 50);
 	$text = $translator->translate()->__toString();

 	echo $text;

+} catch (PornolizerDictionaryException $e) {    // Thrown if a dictionary file cant be found
+	echo $lang . "'s dictionary does not exist";
-} catch (\Exception $e) {
+} catch (PornolizerSwearabilityException $e) {  // Thrown if you make it outside of 0-100
-	echo "An error ocurred: " . $e->getMessage();
+    echo $e->getMessage();
 }

 ```

-The code above is pretty much self explanatory (I'm no good at writing documentation for the average human), but any questions can be dropped to me by email - ajdixon0283 at outlook dot com, but you will get what you give - obnoxiousness will incur wrath, and additional wrath can be provided to those who have their cranium lodged in their rectums free of charge.
+The code above is pretty much self explanatory (I'm no good at writing documentation for the average human), however for any Translator object, the final option changes how abusive the text can be, the higher the ~~better~~ more words are added.

+Any questions can be dropped to me by email - ajdixon0283 at outlook dot com, but you will get what you give - obnoxiousness will incur wrath, and additional wrath can be provided to those who have their cranium lodged in their rectums free of charge.